via-balaena/Deep_Poo/docs/src/training.md

 - Runtime knobs: during sim, adjust thresholds with `-`/`=` (objectness) and `[`/`]` (IoU); press `B` to toggle between Burn and heuristic detectors.
 The HUD shows mode, box count, inference latency, and fallback banners.
 - Eval-only: `cargo run --features burn_runtime --bin eval -- --checkpoint <path> --input-root <val_root> [--val-iou-sweep ...] [--metrics-out ...]`.

-## Next steps (nice-to-haves)
-- Expose predicted boxes/confidence to HUD/`DetectionResult` so runtime shows actual detections, not just a bool. ✅
-- Bundle a small demo checkpoint or fall back to the heuristic detector with a clear log when no Burn model is available. ✅ (warns + heuristic fallback when checkpoint missing)
-- Tighten validation metrics with per-image precision/recall or mAP in addition to mean IoU. ✅ (mean IoU + precision/recall + approximate mAP sweep logged)
-- Add a sample `train` command here with typical flags, and expose inference thresholds via CLI/env.